-- Analyse data, including entry baselines, SATs, reading ages, annual and termly pupil assessments. - > Utilise our local authority SEND criteria. - > Follow up concerns raised by staff. - Follow up concerns raised by parents/carers. - Track individual pupil progress over time. - Consider information from previous schools on transfer. - Consider information from other services.
+- Analyse data, including entry baselines, SATs, reading ages, annual and termly pupil assessments. - Utilise our local authority SEND criteria. - > Follow up concerns raised by staff. - Follow up concerns raised by parents/carers. - Track individual pupil progress over time. - Consider information from previous schools on transfer.

+Consider information from other services.

-We will assess their current skills and levels of attainment in addition to their social and emotional developmental needs.
+We will assess pupils' current skills and levels of attainment in addition to their social and emotional developmental needs.
 This helps us to identify and clarify specific areas of strength and areas of need, helping to provide a baseline from which to measure progress.

-Class teachers will make regular assessments of progress and discuss individual needs and areas for development with the SENCO.
+Class teachers will make regular assessments of progress and discuss individual needs and areas for development with the SENDCo.
 We will use this information to determine the support that is needed and whether we can provide it by adapting our core offer, or whether something different or additional is needed.

-The SENCO maintains a list of pupils identified through the procedures listed, this is called the SEN Register.
+The SENDCo maintains a list of pupils identified through the procedures listed, this is called the SEND Register.
 This list is reviewed each term when a detailed analysis of the list takes place.
 For some pupils a more in-depth individual assessment may be undertaken by the school or other educational or health professionals.
+We will use this information to determine the support that is needed and whether we can provide it by adapting our core offer, or whether something different or additional is needed.